Best online flower delivery services for 2023

 Price: from £25

-Buy flowers from The Great British Florist
+Buy flowers from Floom

-Price: from £49
+Price: from £24.99

-Buy flowers from The Real Flower Company
+Buy flowers from Prestige Flowers

-How to care for fresh cut flowers
+How to care for fresh-cut flowers

-Cutting the flowers with garden scissors before putting them into a vase will prolong their life and help with the display.
-Leaves from the bottom half of the stems should be removed to prevent any rotting in the water.
+• Cut to length at an angle, which increases the cut surface area and allows the stem to absorb more water.
+Leaves from the bottom half of the stem should be removed to prevent any rotting in the water.